Search

 60 second rule

 Whether you have your anti-aging skincare routine curated down to an art form, or you’re still shopping for retinol, there’s one change you can make immediately — how long you wash your face.
 If you’re racing through your routine, you may not be allowing these powerful ingredients to actually work on your skin!
-Keep reading to learn more about the 60 Second Rule and how to wash your face in order to receive the optimal benefits.
+Keep reading to learn more about the 60-Second Rule and how to wash your face in order to receive optimal benefits.

-What is the ’60 Second Rule’?
+What is the ’60-Second Rule’?

 There is no verified study about how long you should wash your face.
 Many websites will say 20-30 seconds is enough to remove impurities and makeup.
 However, if you have specific concerns (like anti-aging!) and a minimal routine, you’ll want to wash your face for at least 60 seconds.